emm26/rmi-ws-client-server/README.md

 PostgreSQL must be ran first, then the server defining the Web Services using RedHat CodeReady Studio, for instance.

-Then the CentralServer, Server and client can be ran, in that particular order.
+Then the CentralServer, Server and Client can be ran, in that particular order.

  **CentralServer**: java CentralServer <central_server_host> <central_server_port>